-• The "Active" view box has been replaced with an updated, comprehensive "Slices" display.
-A user-configurable "Active" display will be part of a future release.
+The "Active" view box has been replaced with an updated, comprehensive "Slices" display.
+This screen contains most of the information users would expect to see on the previous version's Summary page as well.
+A comprehensive, fully user-configurable "Active/Summary" display will be part of a future release.